 \section{Abstract}

-It is shown that condensation and precipitation do not disturb the hydrostatic equilibrium if the local pressure sink (condensation rate expressed in pressure units) is proportional to the local pressure, with a proportionality coefficient $k$ that is independent of altitude.
-In the real atmosphere, condensation rate is controlled, among other factors, by the vertical velocity that can vary freely over height.
-This means that, in general, condensation disturbs hydrostatic equilibrium and thus causes pressure adjustments through redistribution of air masses.
-It is proposed that $k$ maximised in the upper atmosphere results in additional upward motion, which leads to cyclone strengthening.
-Conversely, $k$ maximised closer to the surface produces additional downward motion, which causes cyclone{\textquoteright}s weakening.
-The maximum scale of both effects should be set by the strength of the mass sink (precipitation).
-Using observational data, it is found that the mean intensification and weakening rates ($8$ and $6$ hPa~day$^{-1}$, respectively) in Atlantic tropical cyclones constitute about two thirds of their maximum concurrent precipitation (multiplied by gravity).
-This means that the storms intensify at {\it positive} vertically integrated air convergence -- a pattern impossible in modeled dry hurricanes -- with the pressure tendency being negative solely due to the fact that precipitation exceeds the vertically integrated moisture convergence by absolute magnitude.
-The implications of these results for recent studies evaluating the (de-)intensification process based on a mass continuity equation that neglects the mass sink are discussed.
+It is shown that condensation and precipitation do not disturb hydrostatic equilibrium if the local pressure sink (the condensation rate expressed in pressure units) is proportional to the local pressure, with a proportionality coefficient $k$ that is independent of altitude.
+In the real atmosphere, however, the condensation rate depends, among other factors, on the vertical velocity, which varies with height.
+As a result, condensation generally disturbs hydrostatic equilibrium and induces pressure adjustments through air-mass redistribution.
+We propose that a profile in which $k$ is maximized in the upper atmosphere leads to additional upward motion and cyclone intensification, whereas a maximum closer to the surface induces downward motion and cyclone weakening.
+The magnitude of both effects is expected to be set by the strength of the precipitation mass sink.
+Using observational data, we find that the median intensification and weakening rates---$12$ and $8$~hPa~day$^{-1}$, respectively, measured over six-hour intervals in Atlantic tropical cyclones---amount to about three quarters of the maximum concurrent precipitation rate (multiplied by gravity) in the core precipitation region.
+This implies intensification under conditions of \textit{positive} vertically integrated air convergence, a regime impossible in modeled dry hurricanes, with the negative pressure tendency arising because precipitation exceeds the vertically integrated moisture convergence by absolute magnitude.
+The implications of these results for recent studies that evaluate tropical cyclone (de-)intensification using mass continuity equations that neglect the precipitation mass sink are discussed.